 ‘Let me show you something.’
 The Nymph now bends underneath the table.
 She reappears with her handbag.
 After rummaging around in it for a while, she pulls out her lipstick.
 She takes the cap off and holds it up to me.

 ‘Empty.
 For weeks.
 I haven’t had time to buy myself a new lipstick.
 I’m working so hard.
 So, yes, and when you then realise that no one notices the good work you’re doing and appreciates your sacrifices – yes that is very upsetting.’
 Tears are again beginning to well up in her eyes.
 ‘Oh, Peirene!’
 I suddenly feel sorry for my Nymph.
 I know how much lipstick matters to her.
 ‘You should have said something.’

 I give her the rest of the day off.
 The following morning she turns up with bright red lips.
 ‘Wow!
 Isn’t that a touch too glamorous for the office?’
 I enquire.
 ‘All for a good cause,’ she replies with a flashing smile.
 ‘I’ve decided that each reader who pre-orders a copy of Shatila Stories through our website, will receive a card with a red lipstick kiss from me as a thank you.
 Shatila Stories needs my special attention as we are not only giving 50 pence of each copy to Basmeh & Zeitooneh, but also all the profits as well.
 And I’m sure, no one will be able to ignore a passionate kiss from an Ancient Greek Nymph.’

 (Image by Filter Forge, creative commons)

-This blog was originally published in May 2018 as part of Peirene Press‘s series Things Syntactical.
+This blog was originally published on 10 May 2018 as part of Peirene Press‘s series Things Syntactical.
 The Pain and Passion of a Small Publisher.